junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So can we all agree now that I need to go?
 Alone, and immediately?"
 Cas sighs, getting noticeably more impatient as time passes by.

 Sam opens and closes his mouth a few times, looks like he still tries to object but doesn't know what to say.
-Dean stares at one far end on the wall slightly past Cas's shoulder, eyes unfocused, seems to be deep in thought.
+Dean stares at one far end of the wall, slightly past Cas's shoulder, eyes unfocused, deep in thought.

 Cas walks towards the door.

-"What if," Dean holds out a finger, but still locks his eyes on that spot, not out of the contemplate, "what if you go as a human?"
+"What if," Dean holds out a finger, but still locks his eyes on that spot, not out of contemplation, "what if you go as a human?"

 The room falls silent, Dean looks up to meet two x-ray gazes that are so sharp that he can practically feel the cut on his skin.
 He shifts his feet uncomfortably.
 "Hear me out, you said humans can't get infected by this angelic black death, right?
 And you had been back to Heaven before even without or with little of your grace, so I'm guessing the pure born-and-raised *human*-human is different from the *you*-human.
 So think of being a human like having a dose of vaccine, what if we somehow drain your grace to *almost* like a human, keep it safe, you go there, do your thing, poke around, solve the problem, and come back juicing up again, voila, problem solved."

 "Dean," Sam sighs, running a hand over his face, "I don't even want to start on how many things can go wrong there."

 "I'm not saying I like it."
 Dean eyes him, then focuses back on the only angel in the room.
-"Hell, even *I* hate myself for saying that, God knows how tough it is every time see you lose your mojo, but it's still better than deadly sick or die -- a thousand times better.
+"Hell, even *I* hate myself for saying that, God knows how tough it is every time I had to see you lose your mojo, but it's still better than being deadly sick or dying -- a thousand times better.
 What do you say?"

 Castiel considers carefully.